-What Kind Of Outdoor Exercise Can I do In NSW Amid COVID-19?
+What Kind Of Outdoor Exercise Can I do In NSW During Lockdown?

 - Parents Only

-According to the law, we should all be staying home unless we’re going to work, to education, to shop for essentials or to exercise.
-Phew!
+According to the law, we should all be staying home unless we need to go out for these essential reasons: we’re going to work, we’re going to education, we need to provide compassionate care, we have to shop for essentials or we need to exercise.

-Here is the low down on what kind of exercise you can do in NSW without getting into trouble!
+Here is the low down on what kind of exercise you can do in NSW to stay healthy and sane during lockdown.

-You can go for a walk - or a run - in your neighbourhood, take your dog for a walk and even meet a friend for a coffee, as long as it is takeaway and the ultimate purpose of your meeting is exercise!
-However, social distancing rules of 1.5 metres between people still apply.
+You can go for a walk, or run in your neighbourhood, take your dog for a walk and even meet a friend, bearing in mind that social distancing rules of 1.5 metres between people still apply.

-While this is legit exercise, only travel for essential reasons is permitted, so location options are restricted, and most national parks are closed anyway.
-Hiking in the time of COVID-19 might just be a brisk walk around your local area.
+While this is legit exercise, only travel for essential reasons is permitted, so location options are restricted, and some national parks are closed.

 The nature of singles tennis lends itself to social distancing so it has been given the green light across NSW.
 Again, if your local club has decided to stay open, playing tennis is approved.